klo9/cms/README.md

 # cms
-basic decoupled cms built with node, express, and hbs
+basic cms built with node, express, and hbs